psanders/fonoster/README.md

 ### NFS installation, configuration and maintenance

+Install a virtual machine using Google Cloud Launcher.
+Then go to:

+    Compute Engine => VM instances => nfs-server

+And add the disk (disk0002).
+Then login using ssh and type "lsblk" to confirm that the disk is available.
-Install a virtual machine provide by Google Cloud.
-Mount the folder(/mnt/disk0002) and ensure is own by nobody@nogroup.
+Mount the disk and ensure is own by nobody@nogroup.

+It also neccesary to change permissions to nobody@nogroup so that all readers/writers can access it.
-Create a Job to change permissions of the recordings file, originally own by Asterisk, and changes permissions to nobody@nogroup.
+For that we need to create a job to change the permissions of the media files, originally own by Asterisk.

-Cronjob
+Cronjob is as follows:

 ```
 * * * * * sh -c "chown -R nobody:nogroup /mnt/disk0002/recordings"
-* * * * * sh -c "chown -R nobody:nogroup /mnt/disk0002/qa/recordings"
 ```

-WARN: This will cause performance issues as we get more files on the server
+Note: This will be unsusteinable as the amount of files grows.